PAIDiPaidThis.com

 Why the price varies so much

 The main driver is the clinic type and location.
 A private GP in a central London clinic carries far higher overheads than a suburban independent practice, and that feeds straight into the price.
-Appointment length matters too, since a standard ten to fifteen minute slot costs less than a longer consultation.
+Who owns the clinic matters too.
+A national chain with shareholders and a marketing budget prices differently to a single-site practice run by the GP themselves, and franchised sites within the same brand can still vary by postcode because rent and staff costs differ from town to town.
+Appointment length matters, since a standard ten to fifteen minute slot costs less than a longer consultation booked to cover a more complicated problem.
 On top of that, what happens in the room changes the final bill, because a simple chat is cheaper than one that ends in tests, a prescription and a referral.
+Region plays a part on its own too: clinics outside the South East generally sit lower on the price scale than the same service in and around London, independent of which brand is running the desk.

 How to pay less